-Elfin Lakes (Diamondhead) is a 14.9 mile moderately trafficked out and back trail located near Squamish-Lillooet, BC that features a lake and is rated as difficult.
+Elfin Lakes (Diamondhead) is a 14.9 mile moderately trafficked out and back trail located near Squamish-Lillooet, British Columbia, Canada that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from July until October.

 cross country skiing

 This hike could be done as a day hike or an overnighter.
 Tent pads and even a shared cabin can be found beside Elfin Lakes.
 Backcountry should be purchased for safety reasons if you plan on spending the night.
 It costs extra to stay in the cabin if you don't have a tent.
 The cabin is just a two story house full of beds (no privacy).
 The hike starts with six kms of uphill that is fairly tough going if you are carrying your gear.
 But once you've battled past that you break out onto a gorgeous ridge on Round Mt. that takes you to Elfin Lakes.
 From this ridge you get a great view of the Mt.
 Garibaldi's peak as well as the Tantalus Mountain Range.
 Timing is everything with this hike because the snow stays around well into the spring.
 July/August is the best time of you've got no snow gear.
 There are also warming huts on the way up to the lakes stop for lunch in.

 Great hike!
 A little too much snow for how prepared our party was.
 We turned around about 4.5 km before the lakes due to snow.
 Great views.
 Worthwhile to check it out.
 We will definitely go back later in the summer.